 With the introduction of the Gutenberg editor, WordPress has in any case clearly shown that blocks will be the future in the web design of the content management system.
-However, as the roadmap of the project Gutenberg shows, the editor in the backend was only the beginning.
+However, as the roadmap of the project Gutenberg shows, the editor in the backend was only the start.
 Phase 1 of a total of 4 phases, which will extend over several years.

 The aforementioned block patterns also seriously compete with the template libraries of Elementor and the like.
 The idea behind ready-to-use design templates was particularly well received by the target group that is not too well versed in modern web design.
 A few quick clicks and you have a website that is almost ready to go, with only the finishing touches and the right content to be added.

-With the Block Patterns Directory, WordPress is now entering the field of ready-made templates.
-With the Block Patterns, however, you do not have to directly adopt the design of an entire site, but can choose from a large number of individual sections.
+With Block Patterns Directory, WordPress is now entering the field of ready-made templates.
+With Block Patterns, however, you do not have to directly adopt the design of an entire site, but can choose from a large number of individual sections.
 Once you have found what you are looking for, simply click on "Copy" in the directory to paste and adapt the design in your Gutenberg editor.